 Before recording your subject(s), be sure to ask permission.
 In the US there are varying laws regarding recording conversations, so be mindful of what your local government has established.
 You may want to consider asking your interviewees to sign a release form as well, depending on how you’ll be using their footage.
 TechSmith uses a simple form similar to this one every time we record someone.

-Editor’s Note: This post was originally published in September 2014 by Matt Pierce and has since been updated for accuracy and comprehensiveness.
+Editor’s Note: This post was originally published in September 2014 and has since been updated for accuracy and comprehensiveness.